 Section 8: Conclusion

-Susan Heinzerling began her nursing career as a Med/Surg nurse.
-Renal patients in acute care, with multiple chronic conditions and repeated hospitalizations inspired her practice of hospice nursing where she began as Hospice Admissions Nurse and later became a Hospice RN Case Manager.
-Susan has practiced hospice nursing in both a large, urban area and in a rural setting.
-Susan earned a B.S. in Biology and B.S. in Nursing from the University of North Carolina at Chapel Hill and a Master's degree in Physiology from North Carolina State University.
-She became a Ph.D.
-Candidate in Immunology at the University of South Alabama.
+Susan Heinzerling earned a Bachelor of Science in biology and a Bachelor of Science in nursing from the University of North Carolina at Chapel Hill as well as a Master of Lifes Sciences in physiology from North Carolina State University.
+She became a doctoral candidate in immunology at the University of South Alabama.
 Her research experiences in the biomedical sciences led to an interest in evidence-based practices.
-Disclosure: Susan Heinzerling, RN, CHPN has declared that no conflict of interest, Relevant Financial Relationship or Relevant Non-Financial Relationship exists.Expert Reviewer: Tami Hodges, MS, SPHR
+Ms. Heinzerling began her nursing career as a medical/surgical nurse.
+Renal patients in acute care with multiple chronic conditions and repeated hospitalizations inspired her practice of hospice nursing.
+She has worked as a hospice admissions nurse and a hospice RN case manager in both a large urban setting and a rural community.
+Disclosure: Susan Heinzerling, BSN, RN, CHPN has declared that no conflict of interest, Relevant Financial Relationship or Relevant Non-Financial Relationship exists.Expert Reviewer: Tami Hodges, MS, SPHR

 Tami Hodges, MS, SPHR has over 20 years of Human Resources and Consulting experience.
 In the early 90s, Tami co-founded an Employee Assistance Program (EAP) that provided services to 150 organizations in CT.
 She also co-developed a specialized EAP division to meet the unique challenges of first responder personnel and their families.
 Tami specializes in crisis intervention, supervisor consultation and in assisting employees to achieve their professional goals.
 She has designed wellness and compliance training modules for supervisors and employees that she has delivered locally and on a national level.
 Tami is certified in Psychological First Aid, Advanced Critical Incident Management and is in the process of obtaining a Certified Employee Relations Law (CERL) Certification.
 Disclosure: Tami Hodges, MS, SPHR has declared that no conflict of interest, Relevant Financial Relationship or Relevant Non-Financial Relationship exists.